mineshmathew/mineshmathew.github.io/_pages/index.markdown

 My research is in the field of Computer Vision and Machine Learning.
 Specifically, I look into the problems of [OCR in Indian languages][5],  [Scene text understanding][6] and [Document Visual Question Answering (DocVQA)][8]

+### <span style="color:red"> DocVQA and InfographicVQA downloads </span>
+- docvqa.org is offline following a cyber attack on some servers in UAB.
+DocVQA and InfographicVQA can be downloaded from [challenge page in RRC portal][15]

+- Those who want to download BenthamQA and HW-SQuAD datasets please email me

 ### <span style="color:red">News /Updates </span>